Infocom15/Bloom-filter-test/README.md

 If no other parameter input, only run as ./sbf, the code will run as "./sbf rand_20b_100M.tr 20 100" as described before.

-3，sbf_linux_tile_muticore：Insert the Telera TLR4-03680 platform into the linux PC and test the performance.
+3. sbf_linux_tile_muticore：Insert the Telera TLR4-03680 platform into the linux PC and test the performance.

 !Need to modify the path in main.cpp first: